Get Involved! Become a CASA Volunteer!

 During the first twelve months that the child is in foster care, there are four scheduled court hearings.
 At these hearings, the CASA Volunteer with inform the judge of any issues the child is facing and make fact based recommendations to the judge regarding the child's long term care.
 They will recommend that the child either be reunified with their parents, permanently placed with relatives, placed in a non-relative adoptive home or they may recommend that the child remain in foster care until they are 18years old.
 Older youth attend court hearings and the CASA provides emotional support to these children at these hearings.
 While a CASA Volunteer is advocating for a child, the volunteer will receive constant support, training and guidance from CASA of West Texas staff.

-In our seven local West Texas counties, 507 children were in foster care.
-CASA of West Texas served 482 of these children with much needed advocacy.
-Unfortunately, 25 children did not have a CASA last year because we do not have enough volunteers to meet the need in our local communities.
+In our seven local West Texas counties, close to 500 children were in foster care and CASA of West Texas served these children by providing much needed advocacy.
 Without a CASA, these children will likely be victimized again in an overburdened child welfare system.

 - Be over the age of 21